 Silvio had eight children, one of whom, Emilia Nardi runs the estate today.
 In 1984, when Emilia was 20 her father told her that if she decided to go university she would have to study and complete the course or she could stay at the estate and work there.
 She chose the latter.
 Emilia says ‘My father told me that the estate was losing money.
-He said for me to go there and see what you can do to create some profit.
+He said for me to go there and see what you can do to generate some profit.
 I was very young, only 20 but I was a great lover of farming, but it was very difficult.
 I was completely raw.
 I was not ready to do this work, but I had the determination to do that.
 That’s why I started, but in 1985 we were very few wineries in Montalcino.
-As women in wine, we have to wear our boots in the vineyard and high heels when we globe trot to promote the wine.’
+As women in wine, we have to wear our boots in the vineyard and then put the high heels on when we globe trot to promote the wine.’

-STAFF (2018) Brand manager: Michela Fiorucci (Speaks English, married to a Scotsman).
+Staff (2018): Brand manager: Michela Fiorucci (Speaks English, married to a Scotsman).
 Agronomist: Fabrizio Lazzeri.
 Winemaking: Mario Pisanu.
 Winemaking consultants: Oen: Andrea Paoletti.
 Eric Boissenot.
 Previously the late Yves Glories and Mauro Monicchi.
 Emilia Nardi’s nephew Emmanuele Nardi now contributes to the winemaking.